Louise Mohler has always voted Republican, but the 82-year-old Hermosa Beach woman suddenly has a lot to think about this November.

 The connection is vague for sure, Mohler acknowledged, but it's still a fun discovery.

-"Can you imagine how many people in this country I'd
+"Can you imagine how many people in this country I'd be related to?" she asked, while sitting in a Strand-front apartment, where she's been living with her daughter since December.

 A retired teacher, Mohler started researching her ancestry decades ago after her aging father said he regretted never studying his genealogy.